tmobile/jazz/core/jazz_t-vault/README.md

-## API specification for jazz t-valut api
+## Specification for APIs to manage secrets using Jazz & T-Vault